ainimesh/ainimesh.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
+cv_pdf: Resume_2_Ainimesh.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Below is a brief overview of my academic journey.
+For a more comprehensive account, please click the PDF link to access my full resume.
 ---